SIGN UP FOR YOUR CHANCE TO WIN A £2,000 THOMAS COOK GIFT CARD*

 What is included ?

-Known affectionately as ‘Lovers’ Paradise’, Dona Paula’s beach has true tropical paradise beauty with powdery white sand shaded by miles of coconut palms.
-The water is warm and incredibly clear, with a shoreline that shelves gently out to sea, making it a favourite for snorkelling and safe for kids.
-The beaches are scattered with comfortable sun loungers and thatched parasols, and lined with beach stalls that serve cold drinks, snacks and souvenirs.
+Wreathed in the the tragic tale of forbidden love between a Viceroy’s daughter and a lowly fisherman, the beach earned itself the name ‘Lovers’ Paradise’.
+The legend aside, this sun-bleached beach boasts true tropical appeal, with powdery white sand and coconut palms offering a little shade from the midday sun.
+The clear, turquoise waters are consistently warm and the shoreline shelves gently out to sea, making it a favourite for snorkelers.
+It’s also safe for kids.
+Kick back and relax on one of the many sun loungers scattered across the beach and take refuge under the thatched parasols.
+Dona Paula Beach is lined with beach stalls serving cold drinks, snacks and souvenirs.
 With plenty of water sports and sailing activities to pick from, the beach is Dona Paula’s best attraction.

 Dona Paula has developed a reputation for being Goa’s water sports capital, with the near-perfect conditions of the beach providing the ideal environment.
 Expect popular activities such as jet-skiing, water-skiing and parasailing, as well as some fantastic diving and snorkelling.
 Some pretty exhilarating options come in the form of speedy water scooters, or huge rubber rings attached to a speed boat.
 There are plenty of things for kids to do in Dona Paula, with lots of sailing and cruising excursions to choose from, from fishing to leisurely yacht rides.

-Water babies: Spend all day in the warm, turquoise ocean.
-Go snorkelling to explore the crystal clear depths or zip across it on water skis.
+Water babies: With an average sea temperature of 28°C, it’s easy to spend all day in the warm, turquoise ocean, whether you’re snorkelling in it or zipping across it on water skis.

 Families: Play on the beach all day or plan exciting daytrips and sailing adventures out at sea.